vecn/nbots/README_DEVELOPERS.md

 - Coding Style and format
     * Write your code using 80 columns at most (increase readability).
     * Write  functions of 40 rows at most (to compile with the mind).
-    * 3 identation levels are enough, 4 levels are some times required (more than 4 provokes brain damage).
+    * 3 indentation levels are enough, 4 levels are some times required (more than 4 provokes brain damage).
-    * 8 chars per identation level
+    * 8 chars per indentation level
       (improves readability; discussed on the CodingStyle document cited).
     * Use 3 control statements at most per function (for, if, while).
 - About comments